Cumberland Gap National Historical Park, Kentucky, United States of America: What to pack, what to wear, and when to go [2023]

 November

-In November, Cumberland Gap National Historical Park is chilly and somewhat rainy.
+In November, Cumberland Gap National Historical Park can be chilly and somewhat rainy.
 Temperatures routinely are in the high 50s F (mid 10s C) and about half of the time jump into the low 60s F (mid 10s C) range.
 At night, lows are in the 30s F (single digits C).
 During your visit, you can expect a dusting of snow.
 This is also a rainy time for Cumberland Gap National Historical Park, with several of the days of the month having rain.

 What to wear/what to pack: